At 663,268 square miles, Alaska is by far the biggest state in the union. But only four states have fewer road miles.

 Those are some highlights for Alaska flightseers, but Denali trips remain at the top of many must-see lists.
 You can catch a flight right out of Anchorage, but that’s more expensive than driving north to Talkeetna and flying with K2 Aviation, Talkeetna Air Taxi or Sheldon Air Service.
 The companies offer a selection of tours that include views of the Ruth Glacier, the Wickersham Wall, the climbers’ base camp at Kantishna Glacier and the Denali summit (weather permitting).

 Particularly memorable is a tour that includes a glacier landing.
 Most pilots favor Ruth Glacier, because it is so spectacular and the runway is well-marked.
 But the clouds move in and out quickly, so several other glaciers are available if the Ruth is socked in.

 “Alaska Range weather certainly is the crux of our business, with every year unique,” said Paul Roderick, who’s owned Talkeetna Air Taxi since 1996.
 “Some seasons are dry and sunny with at least 20 good flying days per month.
 Others have the opposite effect, 20 wet days.”

-“The mountain is almost like a living, breathing organism,” said Roderick, who’s flown in the Alaska Range for 29 years.
+“The mountain is almost like a living, breathing organism,” said Roderick, who’s flown in the Alaska Range for decades.
 “Hopefully you don’t ever get too comfortable with it.
 It doesn’t matter how many years of flying you have, the conditions are always changing up there — the visibility, lighting, blowing snow, fog.
-It’s never the same."
+It’s never the same.”

 While a little more spendy, helicopter flightseeing offer an alternative.
 Enclosed in Plexiglas with no wings to peer over, even trips as short as 30 minutes can provide exceptional views.